Chelsea “Best in Show” Garden

 We want everyone to experience the amazing, unique variety of Australian natives, to be connected to Australian nature, no matter where they live.”

 Just as in Chelsea, Phillip and his team are beginning with an expanse of lawn.
 In this case, an old, disused golf course in the Dandenong Ranges, part of the Dandenong Ranges Botanic Gardens.
+What they will build there will be truly astonishing.
+Below are some images to help you see what is on site currently, and what could be after Phillip gets to work!

 The Chelsea Best in Show Garden will be designed and constructed by Phillip Johnson Landscaping, who will work closely with Parks Victoria to maintain the garden for the first ten years of its life.
 The total cost of the project is anticipated to be $4 million.